 New Orleans

-Antenna is a vital participant in the city’s life through the creation and support of artist-driven programs that focus on visual arts, arts education endeavors for social justice.
+Antenna is a vital participant in the city’s life by creating and supporting artist-driven programs that focus on visual arts, arts education endeavors for social justice.
 Begun as a cultural production engine for New Orleans’ recovery after Hurricane Katrina, it has recently acquired a publishing house that supports a residency program.

 • Logo of Art 21